Pestilence (band): Second breakup and reunion (2014–present)

 On 24 September 2018, Tilen Hudrap announced that he is leaving Pestilence in order to join U.D.O.
 Edward Negrea of Necrovile was announced as replacement.
 The band also announced that new music, touring and festival appearances were planned for 2019.

 On 1 August 2019, Pestilence announced that they had signed to Agonia Records and would release their then-upcoming ninth studio album Exitivm in the coming months.
 Several months later, Pestilence announced that Septimiu Hărşan had to leave the band due to restrictions caused by the COVID-19 pandemic; he was replaced by Michiel van der Plicht (God Dethroned and Carach Angren).
 After a two-year delay, Exitivm was released on 25 June 2021.

 In March 2022, Pestilence announced on their Facebook page that they had finished eight songs for their upcoming tenth studio album Portals, with four more tracks to be completed.
+In July 2023, it was announced that Pestilence had replaced Joost van der Graaf with Roel Käller as their bassist, and were planning to release their new album later in the year or in 2024.
+However, there were no signs of Portals, nor any announcements from the band until September 2024, when it was reported that they were working on the album and that it would be released in 2025.

+On February 22, 2024, Pestilence announced they would release Levels of Perception, a "best-of" album of re-recorded songs, on April 26.
+Shortly after the announcement, the original cover art for the album was replaced with a new cover showing the band members, due to backlash from fans over the original cover having been made using artificial intelligence (AI).
+This was the second controversy centered around one of Pestilence's cover artworks, following the original cover art for the band's 2018 album Hadeon, made by Santiago Francisco Jaramillo, which was nixed in 2017 after it was pointed out to have been plagiarized from several different sources.

+On January 15, 2025, Pestilence announced that guitarist Rutger van Noordenburg had left the band.
+By November of that year, bassist Roel Käller had left Pestilence and was repalced by Dario Rudić.

+Style

+Pestilence's approach to death metal is considered to be innovative.
+The influences of Slayer, Celtic Frost, Venom and Possessed have been observed in the band's music.